-1. If your company is qualified because it is owned (51% or more) by one or more Section 3 residents, then complete Form A, "Section 3 Business Concern - Resident Business Owner(s) Verification";
+- If your company is qualified because it is owned (51% or more) by one or more low or very-low-income residents, then complete Form A, "Section 3 Business Concern Resident Business Owner(s) Verification"; OR - If your company is qualified because over 75 percent of the labor hours performed for the business over the prior three-month period are performed by Section 3 workers, then complete Form B, "Section 3 Business Concern 75% + Workforce".
+OR - 3.
+If at least 51 percent owned and controlled by current public housing residents or residents who currently live in Section 8-assisted housing, then complete Form C, "Section 3 Business Concern-Housing Residents".

-OR

-If your company is qualified because 30% or more of its full time permanent workforce are Section 3 Residents\, then complete Form B, "Section 3 Business Concern - 30% + Workforce".

-OR

-3. If more than 25% of all subcontract work to be awarded shall be performed by Section 3 business concerns as described above, then complete Form C, "Section 3 Business Concern-Subcontractor".

 Please answer all questions, sign the completed forms, and notarize the affidavit.

 Completed packets must be returned to the sub-recipient or contractor as follows:

 Name of sub-recipient/contractor:

 Attn:

-Vailing Address:
+Mailing Address:

 If you have any questions or require assistance, please contact:

 Name:

 Phone Number:

 Email Address:

+Form A

-Form A SECTION 3 BUSINESS CONCERN Resident Business Owner(s) Verification
+SECTION 3 BUSINESS CONCERN

+Resident Business Owner(s) Verification

-A business can be certified as a Section 3 Business Concern if the business is owned (51% or more) by Georgia Section 3 Resident(s).
+A business can be certified as a Section 3 Business Concern if the business is owned (51% or more) by low or very-low-income residents.